Zayan19/bridgit-takehome-challenge/README.md

 Hello there!
 If you're looking at this repo there's a _very_ good chance you're taking one of our take-home coding challenge.
 If so, thanks again for your time & interest!

+## Challenge Details
+All you need to know about this challenge and how to submit it when complete can be found in  [this pdf file](Take-Home-Instructions.pdf).
+The actual challenge you'll be tasked with will be provided by the Bridgit recruiter you're in contact with.
+Please read both documents thoroughly before you start!

 ## Readiness Check
 Before you start, be sure to read through the PDF challenge document you received.
 There are a few different versions of the challenge which is why the text isn't included here.
 ### Test Build